27ksandip/27ksandip/README.md

 - 📦 Modular architecture expert — ERP systems for 10+ schools
 - 💡 Specialize in developing WordPress websites using custom and child themes
 - 🧪 Focused on writing clean, testable code with PHPUnit & Cypress
-- 🤝 Mentor on UpWork with 28+ projects & 100% job success rate
+- 🤝 Mentor on UpWork with 28+ projects & 300+ hours worked

 ---